Food preservation: How it started and how pickling, canning and drying became Southern

-Food historians believe pre-historic people preserved food accidentally through geography and living conditions.
+Food historians believe prehistoric people preserved food accidentally through geography and living conditions.
 Things froze in icy northern areas and dried out in the hot Mediterranean sun.
 Early cave-dwellers likely stumbled onto smoking food after hanging it in the same caves where they made fires for warmth and light.
 Native Americans in ancient times sun-cured buffalo meat.

 And contrary to some beliefs, people in the Middle Ages didn’t use heavy spice blends to hide rotting meat; they simply loved the taste, and there was also the tradition of showing off spices in elaborate meals to flaunt wealth.

 And pickles?
 Most everyone in ancient times made pickles, either with a brine or by fermentation.

 Those veggie-stuffed dolmas you get with your salad platter at Greek restaurants?
-In ancient times, people were picking, rolling and picking those grape leaves in North Africa, the Mediterranean and the Middle East.
-And ancient Chinese people used vinegar brines for pickling proteins, from eggs to a variety of meats, including rabbit, venison and goat.
+In ancient times, people were picking, rolling and filling those grape leaves in North Africa, the Mediterranean and the Middle East.
+Ancient Chinese people used vinegar brines for pickling proteins, from eggs to a variety of meats, including rabbit, venison and goat.

 Preservation in the American South

-"In Northern climates, you had more pressure to preserve.
-But here in Virginia and further south, you might have the first frost on the 19th of October, but you still had crops that are going to withstand that and continue to produce, such as collards, watercress, cabbages.
+"In Northern climates, you had more pressure to preserve," she said.
+"But here in Virginia and further South, you might have the first frost on the 19th of October, but you still had crops that are going to withstand that and continue to produce, such as collards, watercress, cabbages.
 You can harvest those well through November.
 And then, in some cases, those are going to revive if you leave them in the ground in late winter or early spring, which can be early to mid-March.”

 Not only was there not as much need for preserving foods in the South, not everyone had the resources to do it.
-Apples stored well in root cellars through winter, and along with other types of fruit they were used to make cider and brandy.
+Apples stored well in root cellars through winter, and along with other types of fruit, they were used to make cider and brandy.

 “When it comes to preservation, it had as much to do with how long you’re preserving food and what context you live in,” Sorensen explained.
-“Not everyone had the money to buy ingredients like salt, vinegar, barrels, jars, and wood.
+“Not everyone had the money to buy ingredients like salt, vinegar, barrels, jars and wood.
 Not everyone had the space to store everything they could preserve.”

-“We have this nostalgia now over canning, but jars didn’t come on the scene until 1885.
-And then, think about who could buy jars?
+“We have this nostalgia now over canning, but jars didn’t come on the scene until 1885," she said.
+"And then, think about who could buy jars?
 It was the prosperous farmers.
 People in poorer groups went to extension offices.”

-Despite the differences in climates, many of the food preservation techniques from Europe, Africa, and other parts of the world eventually found a home here, often with new twists.
-Some of the sweet-and-sour flavors in chowchow, piccalilli, chutneys and spiced fruits find their roots in Malaysia, but were introduced to the South by West Africans, in whose culture drying and salting fish were also common.
+Despite the differences in climates, food preservation techniques from Europe, Africa, and other parts of the world have found a home here, often with new twists.
+Some of the sweet-and-sour flavors in chow chow, piccalilli, chutneys and spiced fruits find their roots in Malaysia but were introduced to the South by West Africans, in whose culture drying and salting fish were also common.